Johanna0815/MTCG_Johanna0815/README.md

 #### Describes design
 unique design I guess, boxing/unboxing, classes separate from the Main Project. lambda Functions, GenericTyps in form of Lists/ Dictionary used.
 Token Based Security.
 DB stores after an end of an GoBattle (not after each round.)
 It stores just Win and Loos.
+After the user registers, it gets an uid, increments by each new user, when 2 users have set an Deck, (each 4 cars) the can go for a batttle, in the meantime all others would have waited in a Queue.
+After finishing the battle, the DB has the entry of win and loos.
 ### POST
 each request needs UserName and Password OR AccessToken
 ### GET
 each request needs UserName and Password OR AccessToken
 #### Describes lessons learned
-t.b.a
+lessons learned. eamm Http Protocol, enpoints, WebserverLifeCircle, C# async Tasks, using an own created Webserver.

 #### Describes unit testing decisions
-Tests separate with NUnit.Framework works with json file and Postman.
+Tests separate with NUnit.Framework; XUnit. works with json file and Postman.

 #### Describes unique feature
-trade. t.b.a
+mandatory feature, after the winner has a win, it gets 2 coins.

 #### Contains tracked time
 tracked time; in a leap year I would have needed one more day.